Is Now a Good Time to Buy a House? Let’s Break It Down

 4 Questions to Consider Before You Buy a House

-Ultimately, whether or not you should buy a home right now depends largely on how ready you are and your financial situation more so than market conditions.
+Ultimately, whether you should buy a home right now depends largely on how ready you are and your financial situation more so than market conditions.

 Before buying a home — the single largest purchase most people will make — you need to have a solid financial plan in place.
 Here are some things to consider before making that purchase.